| Clampdown on Palestinian media spreads to the WebPublished yesterday (updated) 24/04/2012 00:01

 Several small companies are using a similar setup.

-The decision this year to begin blocking websites marks a major expansion of
+The decision this year to begin blocking websites marks a major expansion of the government's online powers.
+Experts say it is the biggest shift toward

 routine Internet censorship in the Palestinian Authority’s history.
 Aside